How to Apply for NZ Citizenship Before the 2027 Test

 Is the 2027 test the same as the Life in the UK or Australian citizenship test?

 It is modeled on similar principles but covers New Zealand-specific content.
 The format (20 multiple-choice questions, 75% pass mark) is similar to Australia's test structure.
-The content — Bill of Rights Act, Treaty of Waitangi, MMP — is unique to New Zealand's constitutional and democratic framework.
+The content — Bill of Rights Act, human rights, voting rights, democratic principles, the structure of government, and civic responsibilities — is specific to New Zealand's constitutional and democratic framework.

 Can I prepare for the test now just in case?

 No official study materials have been released because the test framework is still being finalized.
-Studying the Bill of Rights Act 1990, the Treaty of Waitangi, and the MMP voting system would be a reasonable start, but without knowing the specific questions and weighting, preparation is guesswork.
-Applying before the test avoids this uncertainty entirely.
+Studying the Bill of Rights Act 1990, human rights, voting rights, democratic principles, the structure of government, and civic responsibilities would be a reasonable start, but without knowing the specific questions and weighting, preparation is guesswork.
+Applying earlier may reduce this uncertainty, but the transition rules remain unpublished.

 I got my permanent residency through the 2021 Resident Visa — am I at risk?